zazadeng/CMSModellingHelper/README.md

 	*For production*, get the web server geronimo(geronimo-tomcat7-javaee6-3.0.0) runnnig and put this OSGi bundle(through right-clicking cms.wcb.cms.modelmaker, and "Export" -> "OSGi application" in Eclipse) in the **hotbundles** folder;

 3. 	localhost:8080 will give us the server; and now http://localhost:8080/modelmaker/ will direct us to the home.jsp of this web service; attempt to run a query in this jsp will return us a pain result (Jason format); try firing up SqlHelperClientWebApp.html under /Dart/SqlHelperClientWebApp to give us a more intuitive representation of the result.

+##Integration Testing, the programmer-oriented way
+As programmers, we will not use our bare eyes(**by dumping SQLs documenting in a spreadsheet into the app one by one**) to test cases and we love to document all the cases in Junit fashion.
+Pax Exam and Karaf could be useful when tests get really big, but for now, I decide to roll my own test bundle(com.wcb.cms.modelmaker.integrationtest) and dump it in production container(instead of a smaller lightweight container which is promoted by Karaf).
+So we will do the following steps in Eclipse to get each test cases documented:

+1.	add tests in IntegrationTest.java,
+2.	run both com.wcb.cms.modelmaker and com.wcb.cms.modelmaker.integrationtest (by adding then the server) under the Geronimo server.
+We will see the test result in the console.
+It will be definitely helpful if we run server in debug mode.

 ##TODOs
 - make the servlet async.